3 Guidelines for Creating an Effective Brand MarkPosted on March 29, 2022

-Many colleges and universities struggle with brand marks that were established decades ago.
+Many colleges and universities struggle with brand marks that were established decades ago and no longer reflect the spirit of the institution or set it apart from others.
 If your institution is looking to update, or even wholesale change your brand mark, there are a few time-honored rules to keep in mind as your team embarks on this sometimes overwhelming task.
-Make sure the person driving this effort considers the following, and that when brand marks are presented to you, you’re able to view them through a discerning lens and ensure they deliver on all of these principles.

 As a rule of thumb, a good logo should be ownable, memorable, and practical.
 Here’s what we mean, along with examples of our work.

 Your mark needs to be unique and distinct from other logos in your competitive set.
 Whether it’s simple or complex, steeped in history and tradition or on the cutting edge of creative innovation, the viewer should immediately know that your logo is a symbol of your institution and no one else.

 2. Make it memorable

 Your logo is a shortcut between viewers and all the experiences they’ve had with your brand.
 A memorable logo makes that shortcut more efficient and easier to access.
 If the viewer can instantly recognize and remember your mark, your brand no longer has to introduce itself—it can skip right to building memories.

 This doesn’t mean your logo needs to be boring or plain, but it should work effortlessly and effectively across all media.
 Does it look good when it’s printed 40 feet tall on the side of a building?
 Is it just as identifiable when it’s reproduced in black and white in a newspaper ad?
 How about when it’s only 20 pixels tall in an online ad?
 “Any size, anywhere” should be your goal.

 If done properly, the ROI on a well-executed brand mark is well worth the initial time and resources.
 Your school will be able to amortize this investment over decades by making its brand clearer to audiences and distinguishing itself from the sea of higher education institutions.